-Have you ever thought about creating a calm corner for your children to go to when they are angry, sad, frustrated or just need some quiet time to calm down?
+Have you ever thought about creating a calm down corner for your children to go to when they are angry, sad, frustrated or just need some quiet time to calm down?

 Emotional regulation is probably one of the most important skills a child could learn, but it can also be the most challenging one.
 It’s hard for young children to process big feelings they don’t quite understand yet, and that’s why it’s so important to start talking about the different emotions and giving children strategies to deal with them from a young age.
-A calm corner can be so helpful in this process!
+A calm down corner can be so helpful in this process!

-1 – Choose a space
+1 – Choose a calm space

 Start by choosing a quiet space in your house that your child can retreat to when they’re feeling frustrated or overwhelmed by a big feeling.
 A space in their bedroom would be great and you can create a different space for each child too if you like.